rafagsiqueira/astrology-api/README_CLAUDE_API.md

 # Claude API Integration

-The Cosmic Guru backend integrates with Claude AI for personality analysis based on astrological charts.
+The Avra backend integrates with Claude AI for personality analysis based on astrological charts.

 ## Setup